Google Ads Training for Dropshippers: The Ecom Lab System

 Supplier product data is optimised for the supplier's catalogue, not for Google Search intent.
 The titles use manufacturer names, model codes, and category terms that nobody searches.

-Rewriting supplier titles to match search intent is the single highest-leverage feed fix for most dropshipping stores.
+Rewriting supplier titles to match search intent is the one feed change that moves performance more than anything else for most dropshipping stores.
+Our study of 95,000 product titles found the same thing from the data side: the titles that sell are shorter and cleaner than the ones that never move.
 The eCom Lab feed module covers the process: pull your search terms report, cluster by intent, rewrite the top 80 SKU titles.
 Conversion rates on those products typically lift 20-40% after title rewrites because Shopping now shows your product on relevant queries.

 Performance Max structure for dropshipping